Hillman Minx: Minx Mark I to VIII (1945–1957)

 The Mark V, introduced in 1951, featured side chromium trim and a floor-mounted handbrake.
+It also featured vertical chrome strips on either side of the front grille.

 The Mark VI of 1953 featured a new grille, revised combustion chambers and a two-spoke steering wheel.
 A fourth body variation was added, badged as the Hillman Minx Californian, a two-door hard-top coupé with, slightly unusually, a b-pillar that wound down out of sight along with the rear side window to give an unbroken window line when all windows were fully opened: the rear window assembly was of a three-piece wrap-around form.
 The wheelbase and overall length of the car remained the same as those of the four-door saloon and convertible permutations.
 The Mark VII, also introduced in 1953, featured longer rear mudguards and a bigger boot.
 For the Mark VIII, in 1954, a new ohv 1390 cc engine was installed.
 This engine, two years later, went into the first of the new "Audax series" Minxes.

 For a short time in the early 1950s, Hillman Minxes were sold in the US to Americans seeking better gas mileage.
 American reviews of the vehicle were lukewarm.

 The Mark VI to Mark VIII was produced in Japan by Isuzu between 1953 and 1956, as the Isuzu Hillman Minx, prior to their 1961 introduction of the Bellel.

 A 2-door coupé utility variant of the Minx Mark VIII was produced by Rootes Australia as the Hillman de luxe Utility, circa 1956.